-The simplest noise source is simply a heated resistor - if we know the temperature of the resistor, we can calculate exactly how much noise it is generating.
+The simplest noise source is simply a heated resistor-if we know the temperature of the resistor, we can calculate exactly how much noise it is generating.
 If we then change the temperature, the noise output will change by a known amount.
 This would work if we could find a resistor with good RF properties whose value does not change with temperature, an unlikely combination.
-There are commercial units, called Hot-Cold Noise Sources, with two calibrated resistors at different temperatures with low VSWR.
-Typically, one resistor is cooled by liquid nitrogen to 77.3 K (the boiling point of nitrogen), while the other is heated by boiling water to 100°C, or 373.2 K. The preamp is connected to first one resistor, then the other; the difference in noise in noise output is the Y-factor.
-Using the Y(ratio), the preamp noise temperature is calculated:
+There are commercial units, called hot-cold noise sources, with two calibrated resistors at different temperatures and low VSWR.
+Typically, one resistor is cooled by liquid nitrogen to 77.3 K (the boiling point of nitrogen), while the other is heated by boiling water to 100° C, or 373.2 K. The preamp is connected to first one resistor, then the other; the difference in noise output is the Y-factor.